 4 Key Questions to Assess Your Cyber Risks

-If your business takes credit cards or stores sensitive customer information, it is a good idea to have insurance that covers cyber liability.
+If your business takes credit cards or stores sensitive customer information, it is a good idea to get cybersecurity insurance that covers the liability from online threats.

 You’ve probably seen the headlines of large companies suffering hacking incidents or data breaches, facing hefty lawsuits and PR nightmares for losing sensitive information.
 But small businesses aren’t immune, either.
 A report from the Better Business Bureau in 2017 stated that when it comes to small businesses, the overall annual loss was estimated at almost $80,000 on average.

 That’s why more and more insurance companies are offering cybersecurity insurance to protect you and your business in case of a data breach.

 In today’s increasingly digital world, there are serious risks to small businesses that handle sensitive data.
 Read on to see if cybersecurity insurance is right for your business.